artsy/artsy.github.io/_posts/2019-09-06-kubernetes-and-hokusai.md

 # What is Hokusai?

-When Artsy's Engineering team was contemplating a move to Kubernetes from Heroku, they had beef with a few things (I'll refer to the team as "they" when discussing the past since I wasn't actually part of the team yet).
+When Artsy's Engineering team was contemplating a move to Kubernetes from Heroku, we had beef with a few things.

-For one, they wanted to be able to do a few core things simply and easily using the command line.
+For one, we wanted to be able to do a few core things simply and easily using the command line.
 While Kubernetes has robust CLI tooling using [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), it's also very complex.
-They wanted to be able to quickly and easily do the things they were used to doing with Heroku; they preferred `heroku logs` to `kubectl logs [POD]` (where they would have to either look up or know the specific pod name they wanted, even though pods are being spun up and taken down all the time).
+We wanted to be able to quickly and easily do the things we were used to doing with Heroku; we preferred `heroku logs` to `kubectl logs [POD]` (where we would have to either look up or know the specific pod name we wanted, even though pods are being spun up and taken down all the time).

+[Helm](https://helm.sh), the de-facto package manager for Kubernetes, also didn't quite fit our needs.
+Helm is great for big, complex implementations with Kubernetes, and it's very useful for managing releases.
+Artsy Engineering wanted something that didn't involve quite as many complex charts, and we're not as concerned as some orgs with versioned releases since our focus is mostly on web apps.

-Basically, they wanted their commands to be application-level instead of pod- or node-level.
-They wanted a little more abstraction.
+Basically, we wanted our commands to be application-level instead of pod- or node-level.
+We wanted a little more abstraction than was offered by `kubectl`, and a little less than Helm.

 And there was the issue of review apps.
 Review apps are basically standalone versions of an application that fall completely outside a normal production pipeline.
 They allow you to test big or scary changes in functionality